 As well as keeping drains inside your property clear, it’s also important to keep your outside drains clear from blockages too.
 However outdoor drains present a multitude of extra problems.
 All internal drains connect eventually to an outside drain.
-Therefore, common causes of internal blockages can occur in outside drains too such a fat, grease and hair.
-However, there are also issues with outside drains being blocked with silt, mud, leaves, branches, moss etc. that can get into the drain.
+Therefore, common causes of internal blockages can occur in outside drains such as fat, grease, and hair.
+However, there are also issues with outside drains being blocked with silt, mud, leaves, branches, moss, etc. that can get into the drain.

 Whose responsibility is to keep my drain clear?

 One of the most important considerations is locating the blockage and where it occurs in your drainage system.
 If your blockage occurs outside the boundaries of your property then it is the water company’s responsibility to clear the drain, so you can simply call them to resolve it.
 However, if the blockage seems to be occurring inside the boundaries of your property then the responsibility is yours to fix.